President Biden to make Portland and Seattle appearances starting Thursday

 Biden’s efforts to push the federal government to the forefront of climate change action mark a dramatic reversal from the policies of his Republican predecessor Donald Trump.
 Trump started the process to withdrawn the U.S. from the Paris Agreement, the international effort to limit climate change, and Biden on his first day in office signed an executive order to have the nation rejoin.
 Biden has a number of other executive actions to reduce carbon emissions, including increasing automotive fuel-efficiency standards this spring that had been eased by the Trump administration.

 “President Biden has definitely turned things around.
-You know, we had 40 years of a climate denier in the White House.
+You know, we had four years of a climate denier in the White House.
 It was incredibly damaging.
 And now Biden has put climate change back on the agenda,” said Alexandra Adams, senior director for federal affairs of the Natural Resources Defense Council.

-Yet a recent forecast by the federal Energy Information Administration still forecast that oil and natural gas would remain “the most consumed” U.S. fuels through 2050.
+Yet a recent forecast by the federal Energy Information Administration still predicted that oil and natural gas would remain “the most consumed” U.S. fuels through 2050.
 That forecast was based on laws and regulations in place as of 2021, and did not factor in any “potential national legislation” that could pass through the projection period, according to a spokesperson for the Energy Information Administration.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.